chuva-inc/captcha/image_captcha/fonts/Tesox/tesox_readme.txt

 Licencing
 ---------
-The Tesox typeface is GPLv2 licenced to be compatible with the drupal.org code hosting and packaging policies, as explained above.
+The Tesox typeface is GPLv2 licensed to be compatible with the drupal.org code hosting and packaging policies, as explained above.